-Bronchitis (pronounced: brong-KYE-tis) is an inflammation of the lining of the bronchial tubes, the airways that connect the trachea (windpipe) to the lungs.
-This delicate, mucus-producing lining covers and protects the respiratory system (the organs and tissues involved in breathing).
+Bronchitis is when the lining of the large breathing tubes gets inflamed (swollen and red).
+These airways, called the bronchial tubes, connect the windpipe to the lungs.
+Their delicate lining makes mucus, and covers and protects the organs and tissues involved in breathing.

-- cough that may bring up thick white, yellow, or greenish mucus
+- coughing that brings up thick white, yellow, or greenish mucus

 - soreness or a feeling of tightness in the chest

 - wheezing (a whistling or hissing sound with breathing)

 - generally feeling ill

 - It can take longer than usual to recover from colds and other common respiratory illnesses.

 - Wheezing, feeling short of breath, and coughing can happen every day.

 What Causes Bronchitis?